 Letters to Verizon and our political representatives were mailed 7.17.2015

 The image above represents our first set of formal letters to Verizon officials and AKNA political representatives.
-We shall see if a response occurs and report them in future posts.
-(See ongoing communication with V-Engineer here.
+We shall see if a response occurs and report them in future “my neighborhood” posts.

 The correspondence went to Verizon’s engineering staff, the heads of franchise operations at the DoITT and Verizon’s Franchise Director.
 The letters expressed our interest in the development of a relationship that would lead to affordable high-speed internet services over existing copper lines or fiber.

 We requested a follow-up from their offices regarding the engineers survey of the Terraces June 24, 2015 to accomplish

 - reliable, non-crackling and buzzing voice lines, and second,